 The sun, for example, bends the empty space around it.

-The analogy I like to use is that if you think of space as being like a rubber sheet, like a small trampoline, and if you put a bowling ball on it, you can get the rubber sheet to bend.
+The analogy I like to use is if you think of space as being like a rubber sheet, like a small trampoline, and if you put a bowling ball on it, you can get the rubber sheet to bend.

 It's a rubber sheet.

-That's what Einstein said that gravity is.
+And that's what Einstein said, that gravity is.

-The sun is actually bending the empty space around it, and the earth is just moving in that.
+The sun is actually bending the empty space around it, and the Earth is just moving in that.

-And what the Earth, fortunately for us, when the solar system was formed, the Earth had sort of a sideways motion.
+And what the Earth, fortunately for us, when the solar system was formed, the Earth had this sort of a sideways motion, and so it's moving around and around the warped space.

 Now, in Einstein's theory, space and time are connected to each other.